artdecocode/assert-throws/documentary/1-API/1-throws.md

 Checks if a function throws an error.
 As a minimum, the function should be passed in the `fn` property.

-%EXAMPLE: example/throws.js, ../src => assert-throws%
+%EXAMPLE: example/throws-fail.js, ../src => assert-throws%

+%FORK example example/throws-fail%